Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 // Use protectedTools in your agent framework

-// ElizaOS, Virtuals GAME, Olas, LangChain — all supportedThe authorization check adds single-digit millisecond latency.
+// ElizaOS, Virtuals GAME, Olas, LangChain: supportedThe authorization check adds local decision-path overhead.
 Policy evaluation happens locally in your process.

 DeFi regulation is crystallizing globally.
-Here's how Veto policies map to the requirements your compliance team cares about.
+Veto policies map to the requirements your review team cares about.

 MiCA (EU Markets in Crypto-Assets)